 Have realistic expectations, this is a hand-painted kitchen so you may have the odd brush stroke here or there as there is a learning curve to using any product, however, if you follow our tips, your project will be a success, and super durable!!

-Fusion has a topcoat built into the formula and once cured is waterproof and washable.
+Fusion has a topcoat built into the formula and once cured is water resistant and washable.
 Fusion Mineral Paint is incredibly durable and will withstand regular wear and tear in a kitchen.
 With thousands of kitchen makeovers using Fusion Mineral Paint, it has stood the test of time.
 Visit our Paint it Beautiful Facebook group to be inspired by some beautiful kitchen makeovers!

 Minimal prep work, easy application, exceptional coverage, gorgeous matte finish and no topcoat required are just a few reasons why Fusion Mineral Paint is loved by many!
 With that being said adding a top coat on high traffic areas for extra durability is a personal preference.
 Although Fusion doesn’t require a topcoat ( it’s built into the formula!) on high traffic areas you can use our Tough Coat.
 Tough Coat works best over our lighter colours.
 For best application see the video below.
 For the darker colours, we would suggest our Natural Stain and Finishing Oil.